SmartBotBlack/farmers-world-bot/README.md

 - The energy system has been redesigned.
 The bot now tries to always maintain the maximum amount of energy.
 This fixes a bug on some single player maps.
 - Improved algorithm for closing CPU error popups.
 - Added a random pause between actions.
+- Fixed a mining bug when using Member card.

 ### 29/11/2021